Nasdanika/core/emf/readme.md

 * [JSON](https://en.wikipedia.org/wiki/JSON)
 * [YAML](https://en.wikipedia.org/wiki/YAML)

+Loading from YAML and JSON can be used to implement ``<problem doman>-as-code``:

+* DEefine models in YAML or JSON,
+* Edit in a text editor or in a web browser using version control system Web UI,
+* Store in a version control system,
+* Keep track of model element definition source - file (URI), line, number, origin and commit (see [Marker](#marker) below),
+* Diff and merge as code.

 The persistence framework uses EAnnotation with ``urn:org.nasdanika`` source to customize loading.
 This annotation is referred further as "Nasdanika annotation"